+Prepared by:

+Mike Lauro

-Prepared by: Mike Lauro DSO-VE 11NR
+DSO-VE 11NR

-D11NR V-Department For 7+ years:
+D11NR V-Department For 9+ years:

-1-Is the ONLY District to offer a 2-day Vessel Examiner class TWICE a year.
+- 1-Is the ONLY District to offer a 2-day Vessel Examiner class TWICE a year. - 2-Offers New Member and New Examiner WELCOME letters! - 3-Offers 2 levels of recognition for VSC production! - 4-All Examiners receive a copy of the DSO-VE report to the District board. - 5-Vessel Examiner recognition website.

-2-Has a monthly VSC NEWSLETTER emailed to EVERY examiner with an email address.

-3-Offers New Member and New Examiner WELCOME letters!

-4-Offers 2 levels of recognition for VSC production!